MXC1/spotify-genre-browser/pull-request-template.md

 - [ ] Appropriate logging has been added
 - [ ] Appropriate tests have been written
-- [ ] The full test suite is passing
 - [ ] There are no TODOs in the code without a very good reason